mdsheraj123/miniFlipkart/README.md

 To implement a small ecommerce web application backend with the below features.
 Features have been grouped by 3 different user types (roles) - admin, customer and sales-agent.

 Admin:
-//Login using username: and password:
+//Login using username: and password:  Each access is for 5 hours
 //localhost:3000/api/auth/register
 //localhost:3000/api/auth/login
 //Use Token for private queries